Sherkala-Chat: Building a State-of-the-Art LLM for Kazakh in a Moderately Resourced Setting: Introduction

-As part of our commitment to responsible AI development, we include a dedicated safety pretraining stage to mitigate potential harms and align the model with ethical and societal considerations relevant to Kazakhstan.
-This involves filtering harmful or biased content, reinforcing appropriate responses to sensitive topics, and ensuring compliance with ethical guidelines.
-By integrating safety measures at the training level, we aim to make \modelname{} a more reliable and suitable tool for real-world applications.
+For instruction tuning (Section~\ref{sec:instruction-tuning}), we use multilingual datasets in Kazakh, English, and Russian, incorporating translated instructions and a Kazakhstan-specific instruction dataset that is semi-automatically constructed using GPT-4o and manually verified for relevance and accuracy.
+To promote responsible AI development, we include a dedicated safety alignment stage (Section~\ref{sec:safety}) focused on minimizing potential harms and aligning the model with ethical and cultural norms specific to Kazakhstan.
+This includes filtering harmful or biased content, reinforcing appropriate responses to sensitive topics, and ensuring the model complies with established ethical guidelines.

-We built \modelname{} based on the Llama-3.1 architecture~\cite{Dubey2024TheL3}, which follows the standard dense transformer framework~\cite{vaswani2017attention} while integrating recent advancements such as RoPE positional encoding~\cite{Su2021RoFormerET} and grouped-query attention~\cite{Ainslie2023GQATG}.
-Additionally, we developed a custom tokenizer designed to balance Kazakh and English, optimizing bilingual text processing.
-To better accommodate the linguistic characteristics of Kazakh and improve model performance in the Kazakhstan context, we extended the vocabulary by 25\%, ensuring broader coverage of Kazakh-specific words and phrases.